-Why Understanding Screen Size and Screen Resolution is Important
+Why Phone Screen Size and Resolution is So Important

 As you know, there are lots of different things that you need to take into consideration when you’re building a mobile application.

 With so much to keep track of, certain elements of development could get lost in the shuffle.
 That’s why I always say that you should stay organized with submission checklists and other tools.

 But one factor that seems to always get swept under the rug and forgot about is the actual screen of the different mobile phones.

 Phone screens and screen resolution are two things that you need to keep in mind before, during, and after you’ve developed a mobile app.

 For starters, smartphone screens are important because there are lots of different screen sizes.
 Whether you’re deciding to build for Apple or Android, both platforms have tons of different devices.

 Resolution and aspect ratio is also important.
 That’s because the resolution of different screens can affect how designers build their apps.
 Based on this information, there are certain tools that all app designers must have.